TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/CapacitiveTouchLCD/VolumeMacroPad423-Readme.txt

                                                           #define SPI_READ_FREQUENCY 15000000  // 20 MHz also ok

 New changes:
-1. ILI9488 and GT911 LCD and Touch display - press the Pad buttons pn the inside of their border
+1. ILI9488 and GT911 LCD and Touch display - press the Pad buttons on the inside of their border